kindrowboat/gtai-proposal/content/en/post/hugo.md

 title: "Hugo"
 ---

-Hugo is a static site generator that takes human readable text files and turns them into a beautiful website.
+Hugo is a pretty good static site generator that takes human readable text files and turns them into a beautiful website.
 Because Hugo sites are statically generated they:

 * load quickly,
 * do not require patching or plugins,